 Insurance-Sickness/Accident.
-Students registered for 6 or more credit hours are automatically covered by a sickness/accident insurance plan. coverage elsewhere may waive the university plan by presenting proof, such as a copy of an insurance card or letter from an employer, verifying coverage, and signing a waiver card at registration.
-Optional coverage for a student's spouse and dependent children is also available.
-Students may request a brochure describing the insurance coverage at the Student Labor/Insurance Office in the Administration Building.
+All international students in "student status" and all other students registered for 6 or more credits hours are automatically covered by an Accident and Sickness insurance plan at registration by filling out an enrollment card.
+The payment for this coverage is charged to their account the same as their tuition and is non-refundable.
+Those who have proof of comparable insurance coverage elsewhere may waive the university plan by presenting a copy of their insurance card or a letter from an employer verifying coverage, and signing a waiver card at registration.
+In addition, coverage for a student's spouse and dependent children is also available for an additional fee.
+All international students, from outside of the United States, are required to cover their dependents, provided they have or will accompany the student to the States.
+Students may request a brochure describing the insurance coverage at the Student Employment/Insurance Office in the Administration Building.

 Counseling and Testing Center.
-Psychological counseling and testing services for personal, so-Auto Insurance.
-All vehicles must be covered with cial, spiritual, educational, and vocational concerns are available to all university students. learning new skills, assessing realities, exploring alternative courses of action, making one's own decisions-all are a part of the psychotherapeutic
+Psychological counseling and testing services for personal, social, spiritual, educational, and vocational concerns are available to all university students.
+Understanding oneself, sorting out one's feelings, learning new skills, assessing realities, exploring alternative courses of action, making one's own decisions-all are a part of the psychotherapeutic process.

-Psychometric instruments and vocational guidance tests are available at the Counseling Center.
-The services of the Counseling Center are Any compensation received by a student through available without charge to all Andrews University students.
+Psychometric instruments and vocational guid-

+ance tests are available at the Counseling Center.
+The services of the Counseling Center are available without charge to all Andrews University students.
 (There is a minimal fee if tests are taken.)
 The center is accredited by the International Association of Counseling Services, Inc.